 Hanoi Old Quarter has gained its renown thanks to its numerous attractions, rich cuisine, vibrant nightlife and unique handicrafts.
 The ups and downs of the city can be clearly seen in this downtown area.
 This is the reason why it is considered an excellent spot for tourists to explore the culture of Hanoi and sightsee on foot.
 For more details about Hanoi Old Quarter, read this article till the end!

-Talking about Hanoi, the terms "36 streets of Hanoi" or "Hanoi Old Quarter” will almost come to everyone’s mind - as these are the streets that have witnessed the history of the capital.
+Talking about Hanoi, the terms "36 street Hanoi" or "Hanoi Old Quarter” will almost come to everyone’s mind - as these are the streets that have witnessed the history of the capital.
 The old quarter in Hanoi is now an attractive tourist destination that visitors cannot ignore.

 1.1.
 Where is Hanoi Old Quarter?
 How to get there?